 - 23.2.1 The Officiating Committee is responsible for guidance and direction of the NOCP.
 The Officiating Committee Chairperson is established and ratified by the Board of Directors for a two (2) year term each even numbered year.
 The committee falls under the Director Domestic Development. - 23.2.1.1 Interested candidates should send their nomination to their MA together with their résumé.
-MAs will need to send their nominations to the CLA Program Coordinator, by the date specified by the CLA Head office prior to the SAM.
-MA's can submit more than one nomination. - 23.2.2 The Committee is made up of the following individuals: - 23.2.2.1 Officiating Committee Chair; - 23.2.2.2 Director Domestic Development; - 23.2.2.3 Box and Men's Field RICs and the Women's Field UIC: - 23.2.2.4 MA representatives who are either elected or appointed by their respective MA. - 23.2.2.4.1 Each MA may have a maximum of one person appointed to the Officiating Committee at a time.
+MAs will need to send their nominations to LC Program Coordinator, by the date specified by LC Head office prior to the SAM.
+MA's can submit more than one nomination. - 23.2.2 The Committee is made up of the following individuals: - 23.2.2.1 Officiating Committee Chair; - 23.2.2.2 Director Domestic Development; - 23.2.2.3 Box and Men's Field RICs and the Women's Field UIC; - 23.2.2.4 MA representatives who are either elected or appointed by their respective MA. - 23.2.2.4.1 Each MA may have a maximum of one person appointed to the Officiating Committee at a time.
 This person should be present at all meetings of the Committee.
 If an MA Committee member cannot attend a meeting, their MA may appoint a temporary proxy to attend in their stead.
-Provided they are a member in good standing as defined in this Manual, MA votes will be one (1) vote determined by their registration of participants in each of the following areas:
+Provided they are a member in good standing as defined in this Manual, MA votes will be one (1) vote determined by their registration of participants in each of the following areas: - 23.2.2.4.1.1 Minor Box - 23.2.2.4.1.2 Major Box

-23.22.4.1.1 Minor Box